Reviewmancing Saga – Romancing SaGa 2: Revenge of the Seven

 When you’re not expecting much, a game can amaze simply by being mediocre.
 This game cost me about the same as a fast-food meal, and I expected it to keep me entertained about as long.
 It exceeded my expectations – with decent style and good artwork and music – even though I can’t recommend it against many other strategy RPGs.

 If you’re comfortable with the iPod track-circle controls, Song Summoner is pretty easy to get a hang of.
-Tracing the circle scrolls through selection options or movement squares, the center button confirms, and pressing the top of the circle cancels. → If you die in the article, you die in real life.
+Tracing the circle scrolls through selection options or movement squares, the center button confirms, and pressing the top of the circle cancels. → OutRun 2006: Post to Post

 I fought the law and the law won – Tactics A2